gardener/landscaper/docs/guided-tour/blueprints/external-blueprint/README.md

 To follow this example, you do not have to do this yourself, we have uploaded a corresponding component version [here](https://eu.gcr.io/gardener-project/landscaper/examples/component-descriptors/github.com/gardener/landscaper-examples/guided-tour/external-blueprint).
 If you want to inspect the uploaded component version (e.g. to find out whether we uploaded the one with the external resource or with the local resource), you can do so using the following command:

+For more information about component and the related concepts, refer to the [documentation of the ocm project](https://ocm.software/).
 ```
 ocm download componentversion eu.gcr.io/gardener-project/landscaper/examples//github.com/gardener/landscaper-examples/guided-tour/external-blueprint -O component-archive
 ```